DillonN/GameSolver.NET/README.md

 GameSolver.NET aims to solve game theory problems in a portable way that can be referenced by any .NET program or assembly.

 Compatibility with native applications (e.g. C++) can be accomplished easily by exposing methods to COM interop.
+This still requires that a .NET runtime be available on the platform.

 ## Layout